bepasty/bepasty-server/docs/source/rest.rst

 Authentication
 ==============
-For endpoints that require non-default permissions, authentication can be done through http basic authentication.
+For endpoints that require non-default permissions, authentication can be done through HTTP Basic authentication.
 The user is ignored and the password is the key for the intended permissions.

 Errors
 ======
-The error response from REST-API will set ``Content-Type: application/json``, and body as JSON format like the following example. (it was previously ``Content-Type: text/html; charset=utf-8`` and partial HTML page or plain string)
+The error response from the REST API will set ``Content-Type: application/json``, and the body as JSON in the following format.
+(It was previously ``Content-Type: text/html; charset=utf-8`` and a partial HTML page or a plain string.)

 Example::